June 7, 2025

 Every May…

-Every May this Orange Blossom blooms in my backyard.
+This Orange Blossom blooms in my backyard like clockwork during the first week of May.
 It’s so heavy with blooms and aroma that it leans over and looks like it might break.
 You can smell it from across the garden.

 The first year I lived here I moved in too late to see it bloom.
 It was overgrown and I boldly went forth to trim it back, ending up with poison sumac all over my arms and face.